-Lisa is a brand and marketing professional and a mama to a little baby boy Quinn, who helped to inspire much of our work.
+Lisa is a brand and marketing professional and a mama of two littles, who helped to inspire much of our work.

 Sara is a PhD Candidate and Lecturer, researching and teaching on ecological and societal thresholds, individual and organizational resilience, and systems-thinking.

 Children can often feel overwhelmed, sad, and fearful in the midst of mounting environmental and social issues, such as biodiversity loss and climate change.
 This is partially because their sense of scope is smaller than that of adults: they are still developing their capacity to assess risk, and they do not yet have the experience to make and give sense to the changing world around them.

 Despite this reality, the nexus between global challenges and children's wellbeing is rarely at the forefront of discussion and policy.
 Reports, such as the U.S. government’s National Climate Assessment, cite mental health concerns as a side effect of witnessing and processing sustainability challenges.
 Likewise, the American Academy of Pediatrics issued a policy statement warning that climate change poses threats to “children’s mental and physical health,” and that “failure to take prompt, substantive action would be an act of injustice to all children.”
 Moreover, in studying upper age brackets, the Kaiser Family Foundation found that 57 percent of teenagers expressed that climate change has made them feel scared, and 52 percent said that it made them feel angry, both of which are higher rates than expressed by adults.